Updated

 Payback vs Supercharger at 10,000 miles/year on 7p/kWh off-peak tariff.
 Grant-adjusted figures assume full £500 grant applied.

-With the OZEV grant, the cheapest chargers can pay for themselves in as little as 3–5 months.
+With the grant, the cheapest chargers pay back in 3–5 months.

 Low-Mileage Drivers: Is It Still Worth It?